 Like all other proteins, enzymes are made of amino acids.
 Each enzyme is made of between a hundred and up to a million amino acids placed like pearls on a string.
 Each amino acid is bonded to the next by chemical bonds.
 Each enzyme has its own unique sequence of amino acids, which is determined by the genes in the cells.

 The vast majority of enzymes are made of only 20 different kinds of amino acid.
 The structure and function of the enzyme is determined by the order of the amino acids.

 Enzymes have a three-dimensional structure

-Enzymes consist of millions of amino acids placed one after the other like pearls on a long string.
-Most enzymes, however, do not look like a long string of amino acids.
-In most enzymes the string is coiled and folded thousands of times to form a highly complex three-dimensional structure.
+Enzymes consist of millions of amino acids placed one after the other like pearls on a long string, but most enzymes do not look like a long string.
+In most enzymes, the string is coiled and folded thousands of times to form a highly complex three-dimensional structure, which is unique to each enzyme.
 It is the chemical interactions between the amino acids that force the enzymes into their three-dimensional structure, which is held together by the many different links between the different amino acids.

 The arrangement of amino acids determines the enzyme's function

-Enzymes are large molecules with hundreds of amino acids.
-Only a small part of the enzyme participates in the catalysis of biochemical reactions: this is called the active site.
+Enzymes are large molecules with hundreds of amino acids, but only a small part of the enzyme participates in the catalysis of biochemical reactions.
+This is called the active site.
 The three-dimensional structure of the enzyme determines the appearance of the active site.
-The active site accommodates the shape of the biological substrate that requires transformation.
-They fit like a key in a lock.
-This is what makes enzymes specific in their actions.
-Only substances of the right shape will be transformed.
+The active site precisely accommodates the shape of the biological substrate.
+The enzyme and substrate fit together like a key in a lock, and only substrates with the right shape will be transformed by the enzyme.
+This is what makes enzymes specific in their action.